 Bill finds herself gradually sucked into the Doctor's strange life, and the Doctor finds it hard to resist stepping back into his days of TARDIS travels.
 Some months after their teacher-student relationship begins, trouble brews when Bill meets a troubled girl — Heather, a woman with a distinctive star-shaped flaw in her left eye — while seeking affection from a special someone.
 It's Bill and Heather who end up growing closer together, but the latter becomes a little too drawn to an alien puddle and gets assimilated for her trouble, transformed into an aqueous aberration stalking Bill at every turn.
 The Doctor must intervene before Bill becomes a victim, even if that means giving her the skinny on his secretive lifestyle.

-- Adaptive Ability: The Doctor theorises that the Pilot is a left-behind piece of a spacecraft made of liquid that can adapt to any needed part during travel.
+- Adaptive Ability: The Doctor theorises that the Puddle is a left-behind piece of a spacecraft made of liquid that can adapt to any needed part during travel.